Skip to Main Content

 As a professional, you will be expected to have skills, experience, and knowledge in a wide variety of areas.

-• Have you researched in the courthouses, libraries, and other repositories which hold records in the areas in which you plan to research for others?
+• Have you researched in the archives, courthouses, libraries, and other repositories which hold records in the areas in which you plan to research for clients?

 • Are you conversant with the historical laws in your area(s) of focus, or do you know how to find them?